 If it’s still frozen, fill a clean sink with cold water and let the turkey set it inside, until it’s completely thawed.

-Make sure you oven rack is low enough to fit your turkey with equal air space around the whole turkey, this will ensure even cooking.
+Make sure your oven rack is low enough to fit your turkey with equal airspace around the whole turkey, this will ensure even cooking.

 I have LOTS of recipes on my website and hope you’ll have a minute to take a look around.
 There is a “recipes” tab on the top toolbar of my site to help you locate all the recipes.

 and if you are into baking I just LAUNCHED my new COOKIE GUIDE, it’s FREECLICK here to see more about the Cookie Guide.

 Great GRAVY recipe, you can even make this gravy a day ahead to save time on the last minute rush of getting the food on the table.